Dexalgin, 25 mg 10 pcs

 Immune system disorders Rare: laryngeal edema;

-Very rare: anaphylactic reactions including anaphylactic shock.
+Very rare: anaphylactic reactions. including anaphylactic shock.

 Metabolic and nutritional disorders

-Rare: anorexia.
+Rarely: anorexia.

 Mental disorders

-Infrequent: insomnia, feeling of anxiety.
+Uncommon: insomnia, feeling of restlessness.

 Nervous system disorders

-Rarely: paraesthesia, fainting.
+Rarely: paresthesia, fainting.

-VIight disorders
+Visual disorders

 Very rare: blurred vision.

-Hearing organ and labyrinth disorders
+Hearing and labyrinth disorders

-Infrequent: dizziness;
+Uncommon: dizziness;

-Heart disorders
+Cardiac disorders

-Infrequent: palpitations;
+Uncommon: palpitations;

 Very rare: tachycardia.